PhilMele/M4Project/README.md

 TODO:
-add that if the transaction is not paid, button leave should still show.
 Problem: Once a transaction was made and paid.
 Somehow the user got loggedout during payment and the model didnt get updated with `paid = true`.
 Only seem to happen on local after I havent connected in a while.

-Error: when I click on Enter, the console shows a brief error message and then disapear javascript error on index page due to geolocation user cannot enter parking if car registration is not populated + userprofile as a whole Add back button to all pages create filtr that only shows activated parkings to user create a button to tell the parking managert o activate parking parking can only be activiated with rates have been populated and cannot be 0.
+user cannot enter parking if car registration is not populated + userprofile as a whole

+create filtr that only shows activated parkings to user

 fix logout problem when scanning qr code.
 Might be SSL certificate realted problem.

-check all code meets indentions standard and spaces add validator to make sure parking is null 0 or negative change navbar for manager to remove uneeded elements
+check all code meets indentions standard and spaces
-imrpoevemt: parking insepctor can be imporved with OCR and connecting to a CRM to issue PCR add check to prevent activating parking if no rate is available add autamtaed email when order is paid add placeholders on user dashboard if no parking is available add placeholders on parking manager dashboard if no parking is available add email verification fix error that says you echekc in Parking None if selected manually fix success message on payment check if its ok to have the venv file avilable on github add tutorial on how to add long and lat from google maps to parking latlng remove commentedout text in dahsboard blocks if layout is good in rateform, add a validator that prevents user adding another rate with same hour range re-add fields to all forms check if payment confirmation email is sent twice again
+imrpoevemt: parking insepctor can be imporved with OCR and connecting to a CRM to issue PCR add placeholders on user dashboard if no parking is available add placeholders on parking manager dashboard if no parking is available Gareth - check if its ok to have the venv file avilable on github

+in rateform, add a validator that prevents user adding another rate with same hour range re-add fields to all forms check if payment confirmation email is sent twice again